matushorvath/vm8086/docs/notes.md

 - Use macros for all the arg_* functions, there's a lot of copy pasta there.
 - Optimize read_cs_ip_* to call read_b directly, to avoid multiple function calls.
 - Look at the most used path in decode_mod_rm, make sure it is fast.
-- If we ever have macros, look at all the heavily used functions like read_b, inc_ip, modulo and try them as macros.
+- If we ever have macros, look at all the heavily used functions like read_b, inc_ip and try them as macros.

 - Use a second level table for decoding the group instructions e.g. exec_fn, args_fn, N           means call it directly